-On behalf of Blades Holding Company, Inc., Stantec Consulting Services Inc., has prepared this Remedial Alternatives Analysis Report and Remedial Action Work Plan for the former Allegany Bitumens Belmont Asphalt Plant, located at 5392 State Route 19 in the Town of Amity, Allegany County, New York.
-This report presents the results of Stantec's evaluation of potential remedial actions for soil and groundwater impacts at the site identified in the Remedial Investigation.
-This analysis also takes into account the Interim Remedial Measures (IRMs) implemented at the site in 2011-2012, which were performed in accordance with the Department-approved IRM Work Plan dated October 19, 2011.
+On behalf of Blades Holding Company, Inc., Stantec Consulting Services Inc., has prepared this revised Remedial Alternatives Analysis Report and Remedial Action Work Plan for the former Allegany Bitumens Belmont Asphalt Plant, located at 5392 State Route 19 in the Town of Amity, Allegany County, New York.
+This document supersedes the draft report provided to you on June 11, 2012.
+The report presents the results of Stantec's evaluation of potential remedial actions for soil and groundwater impacts at the site identified in the Remedial Investigation, and takes into account the Interim Remedial Measures (IRMs) implemented at the site in 2011-2012.
+This revised version reflects recent discussions between the Department, Blades Holding Company and Stantec regarding final remedial activities and site development preparation.